avelino/awesome-go/README.md

 - [pond](https://github.com/alitto/pond) - Minimalistic and High-performance goroutine worker pool written in Go.
 - [pool](https://github.com/go-playground/pool) - Limited consumer goroutine or unlimited goroutine pool for easier goroutine handling and cancellation.
 - [queue](https://github.com/AnikHasibul/queue) - Gives you a `sync.WaitGroup` like queue group accessibility.
 Helps you to throttle and limit goroutines, wait for the end of the all goroutines and much more.
+- [routine](https://github.com/timandy/routine) - `routine` is a `ThreadLocal` for go library.
+It encapsulates and provides some easy-to-use, non-competitive, high-performance `goroutine` context access interfaces, which can help you access coroutine context information more gracefully.
 - [routine](https://github.com/x-mod/routine) - go routine control with context, support: Main, Go, Pool and some useful Executors.
 - [semaphore](https://github.com/kamilsk/semaphore) - Semaphore pattern implementation with timeout of lock/unlock operations based on channel and context.
 - [semaphore](https://github.com/marusama/semaphore) - Fast resizable semaphore implementation based on CAS (faster than channel-based semaphore implementations).